netdata/netdata/collectors/statsd.plugin/README.md

 If you want to learn more about the StatsD protocol, we have written a [blog post](https://www.netdata.cloud/blog/introduction-to-statsd/) about it!

-There is a [plethora of client libraries](https://github.com/etsy/statsd/wiki#client-implementations) for embedding statsd metrics to any application framework.
-This makes statsd quite popular for custom application metrics.

 Netdata is a fully featured statsd server.
 It can collect statsd formatted metrics, visualize them on its dashboards and store them in it's database for long-term retention.